How to Build a Responsible AI Strategy for Your Business

 Whether you realize it or not, AI is part of your daily operations.
 The question isn’t if you’ll use it, it’s how you’ll use it.

 When done right, AI can help small businesses save time, make better decisions, and compete with bigger players.
 When done poorly, it can create risks you never saw coming.
-That’s why every business, no matter the size, needs an AI strategy; something intentional that connects technology to real business goals.
+That’s why every business, no matter the size, needs an AI strategy; something intentional that connects technology to real business goals and protects customers along the way.

 Why You Need an AI Strategy